particle-iot/docs/src/content/tutorials/learn-more/node-js.md

 }
 ```

-If you want to store it in a file, you must execute the command like this:
+If you want to store it in a file, you can execute the command like this:

 ```
 node app.js > devices.csv